-Frequently Asked Questions About the JHU Intellectual Property Policy
+JHU Intellectual Property Policy Frequently Asked Questions

 Faculty often have questions about the JHU Intellectual Property Policy ("IP Policy").
 Here are some general answers to commonly asked questions.
-These FAQs do not replace or supersede the IP Policy, which is available here: ventures.jhu.edu/the-johns-hopkins-ip-policy.
+These FAQs do not replace or supersede the IP Policy, which is available at ventures.jhu.edu/the-johns-hopkins-IP-policy.